cityofaustin/geojson-grid/README.md

 # geojson-grid
-A web app which generates downloadable GeoJSON grids
+An app that generates downloadable GeoJSON grids